 I wrote this Vitamix review because I completely adore my blender.
 I am an affiliate for Vitamix, which means that if you decide to buy a blender after reading this review or seeing recipes I wrote that use it, I get a commission.
 I have strategically picked the companies with which I am affiliated so that I only recommend companies and products that I absolutely love; ones I use almost every single day and that I recommend to my closest friends.
-If you want to support Vegan Nutritionista and you'd like FREE SHIPPING, you can use Vitamix affiliate code 06-039 when you place your order.

 I got my first Vitamix in 2006 and have used it nearly every single day since then.
 That's quite a statement, right?
 It's truly a critical part of my household and would be a necessity if I ever joined the tiny house movement.